oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 Let's consider the mapping of fork-join parallelism on the task scheduler in more detail.

 The scheduler runs tasks in a way that tries to achieve several targets simultaneously:
- - utilize as more threads as possible, to acieve actual parallelism
+ - utilize as more threads as possible, to achieve actual parallelism
  - Preserve data locality to make a single thread execution more efficient
  - Minimize both memory demands and cross-thread communication to reduce an overhead